Rethunk-Tech/mcp-golang/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
+- [ ] If adding a new Go tool, I have verified it works with sample Go code
+- [ ] I have tested error handling for Go tool failures
 - [ ] Any dependent changes have been merged and published

 ## Additional Information